 As virtual training and remote work ecosystems emerge, alongside immersive and engaging games, AR/VR experts will have major opportunities over the next 10 years.

 SEO and organic growth yield lower costs and are more scalable than paid media.
-Content, analytics, and CRO are all still important.
+Many businesses also rely on SEM services to quickly validate campaigns while long-term organic strategies mature.
+Content, analytics, outbound lead generation, and CRO are all still important.

 Human skills, such as empathy, ethical negotiation, adaptability, and leadership, cannot be automated.
 These human skills are similarly in high demand.